Return of Fury II - Development

 But I digress.

 Mind made up at last, I decided to try hammer out a backstory and some tangible scenarios to work towards.
-I watched several 70s martial arts movies (Enter the Dragon is evidently a favourite), played some great retro games, but didn't eat a lot of sushi.
+I watched several 70s martial arts movies (Enter the Dragon, evidently), played some great retro games, but didn't eat a lot of sushi.

-An idea that goes all the way back to the beginnings is that the game would be set on an island, and there had to be a pier.
+An idea that goes all the way back to the beginnings is that the game would be set on an island.
+If there is an island, there has to be a pier.
 This would always be the starting point of the game, and that was also the first screen created.

 The Pier.
 Left: 2023.
 Right: Early 2025.
 Programmer's pixels still going strong.